Where are barcodes accepted?

 If you have any questions about this, please contact us.

-NOTE – we endeavour to make this as accurate as possible – however there are tens of thousands of retailers in NZ and Australia, and millions worldwide, who can each impose any restriction they wish.
+NOTE – we endeavour to make this as accurate as possible – however, tens of thousands of retailers in NZ and Australia and millions worldwide can each impose any restriction they wish.
 Please let us know if you are aware of any other restrictions.